Carolina Rahima, Co-Founder

 Carolina started dancing Salsa in 2003 and fell in love with it.
 She grew up with salsa music in Venezuela but was introduced to a more technique oriented and challenging style upon her move the Portland area.
 She quickly started taking every single group and private course available and started performing in all the different performance classes that were offered.
 She performed with two different all women's salsa teams, the Portland Salseras and Seduced by Clave.
 Carolina started teaching with her dance partner Jamal under the company name Ritmo Del Alma in Vancouver, WA.
 Ready to increase her talent, she moved to New Jersey to train and perform with Caribbean Soul Dance Team.
 She has performed with the Caribbean Soul Dance Team on some of the biggest salsa stages in the world including the LA Salsa Congress and the NY Congress.
 She has a great passion for teaching and loves to see each student grow and do things they initially thought impossible.

-Jamal Rahima, Co-Owner, Co-Founder
+Jamal Rahima, Co-Founder

 (Instructor: Salsa, Bachata, Kizomba, Cha Cha Cha)